 Is this what you are experiencing in your local church, Christian?
 I would suspect that for many of us, the biblical descriptions of fellowship simply do not resonate with much of our experience with our fellow Christians.

 Surely some (or much?) of the blame falls on us, right?
 Often times, the phrase “you get out of it what you put into it” holds true when it comes to the level of true fellowship that we experience in our local churches.
 And if we’re honest, when it comes to fellowship, we often don’t put a whole lot into it.

-Let’s be honest, if we expect the depth of our fellowship in the body of Christ to increase, we need to make the most of the opportunities we are given for it in our local churches.
-If we wait around for everyone else to “get their acts together,” we’ll never experience, enjoy, or profit from genuine Christian fellowship.
+So, let’s be honest.
+If we expect the depth of our fellowship in the body of Christ to increase, we need to make the most of the opportunities we are given for it in our local churches.
+If we wait around for everyone else to “get their act together,” we’ll never experience, enjoy, or profit from genuine Christian fellowship.
 Fellowship begins with us.
 And, with the turn of a New Year, we have a great opportunity to evaluate ourselves to see how we need to grow, and what we can do to make the most of the means God has given us to make us more like Christ; means, like fellowship.

-Do you want to make the most of fellowship?
+So, do you want to make the most of fellowship in 2019?
 Here are ten words of counsel to help you do just that.